toheed999/Cyber-without-security-/README.md

 # From Finance to Data — My Journey 📈
-# Hi there 👋 I'm Toheed, and live in Newcastle
+# Hi there 👋 I'm Toheed, Newcastle
 Welcome to my GitHub profile!